F1r3d3v/MeshRenderer/README.md

 1. Ensure the resources folder contains any required assets like control points files for Bezier surfaces.

 2. Run the application from your IDE.
-The editor window will launch, allowing you to interact with 3D scene, adjusting lighting parameters, and applying rotation.
+The renderer window will launch, allowing you to interact with 3D scene, adjusting lighting parameters, and applying rotation.